-For health entities:
+Ratio of total liabilities to liquid assets (Health)

-#1 assists analysts in evaluating the health entity’s overall balance sheet liquidity.
-The primary method of accomplishing this is to compare the health entity’s liabilities with its liquid assets available to fund such liabilities in the future.
+The primary method in evaluating a health entity’s liquidity is accomplished comparing its liabilities with its liquid assets available to fund such liabilities in the future.
 However, as previously mentioned, various other comparisons can be used to help assess liquidity or potential liquidity concerns.
 Liquid assets in this calculation include all bonds but exclude affiliated investments.

-#1a and 1g assist analysts in determining a health entity’s ability to pay maturing obligations with cash and invested assets.
 A significant increase in the liabilities to liquid assets ratio could indicate the health entity’s growing inability to satisfy its financial obligations without having to sell long-term investments.
 Liquid assets in this calculation include all bonds but exclude affiliated investments.

-#1b alerts analysts to fluctuations in total liquid assets.
-A significant increase in total liquid assets could indicate that the health entity has been unable to collect on receivables.
-If the change is significant, an analyst may consider a more detailed review of the change in the asset mix from the prior period to determine the cause of the fluctuation.
+Ratio of liquid assets and receivables to current liabilities (Health)

-#1c measures the health entity’s ability to pay current obligations with current assets including marketable securities.
+This ratio measures the health entity’s ability to pay current obligations with current assets including marketable securities.
 Results of less than 200 percent may not pose a serious threat to the health entity if it has access to other assets that can be liquidated.
 This ratio excludes non-investment grade bonds and affiliated investments but includes certain receivables not included in the two procedures above.